 Competition and pricing levels in the markets in which the Group operates affect the Group's ability to successfully and profitably purchase debt portfolios.
-In recent years, there has been a trend towards increased concentration in the industry, with a small core group of pan-European debt purchasers (debt purchasers with presence in more than four European markets where no single market represents more than 50% of revenue), such as Intrum, Lowell, EOS, Kruk and Portfolio Recovery Associates, expanding in scale as partners, in particular financial institutions, increasingly place value on a robust compliance framework, a multi-national presence and long-term relationships with debt purchasers.
-In addition, there are large single-market focused debt purchasers, such as Encore, Arrow Global, of which Encore, Arrow Global are primarily focused on the United Kingdom.
+In recent years, there has been a trend towards increased concentration in the industry, with a small core group of pan-European debt purchasers (debt purchasers with presence in more than four European markets where no single market represents more than 50% of revenue), such as Intrum Justitia, Lindorff, EOS and Portfolio Recovery Associates, expanding in scale as partners, in particular financial institutions, increasingly place value on a robust compliance framework, a multi-national presence and long-term relationships with debt purchasers.
+In addition, there are large single-market focused debt purchasers, such as Encore, Arrow Global, Lowell and Kruk, of which Encore, Arrow Global and Lowell are primarily focused on the United Kingdom.
 In line with this recent concentration, there has been an increase in sophistication in the industry, where reputation and ethical behaviour have become of fundamental importance in order to maintain relationships with current and potential sellers, especially financial institutions.
 This has forced the industry to generally increase the quality of debt purchasing operations in order to maintain competitiveness, and these major market participants have the operational resources to respond to these developments.

-Further, this will also encourage further industry consolidation in Europe.
+Further, this will also encourage industry consolidation in Europe.
+For example the recently announced merger between Intrum Justisia and Lindorff supports this view.
 As the general level of competition in the debt purchasing industry has increased, the prices for portfolios have increased accordingly.
 Hoist Finance focuses on purchasing portfolios of unsecured consumer NPLs originated by large international banks and other financial institutions.
 Purchases of this portfolio asset class have become subject to increasingly competitive pricing as financial institutions have taken a strategic view to divest these types of portfolios.
 As these portfolios have grown in size and value, this has become an attractive sector and existing market participants, together with new market entrants, have intensified competition and pricing.
 Furthermore, the increased overall price levels are likely to be largely due, to an increasing proportion of claims sold being already paying or in an advanced legal stage of collection, as opposed to older, non-paying claims.
-Meanwhile, a lot of transactions are conducted offmarket which makes it difficult to accurately report the overall price trend.
+Meanwhile, a lot of transactions are conducted off-market which makes it difficult to accurately report the overall price trend.